nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * `TAG NAME` has a maximum limit of **15 characters**.
 * `TAG NAME` is case-insensitive and two tags with the same name will be classified as duplicates.
-* If in the case where any of the tags (but not all) already exists in WIFE, the non-duplicate tags will be created.
+* In the case where any of the tags (but not all) already exists in WIFE, only the non-duplicate tags will be created.
-  However, if all the tags being declared already exist in WIFE, WIFE will return an error response to prevent the creation of duplicate tags.
+* If all the tags being declared already exist in WIFE, an error response will be returned.

 Example:
 `createtag n/Fizzy n/Soup` displays